cbrennanpoole/Qualitative-Self/README.md

 ### Closer Look at Education

-Rolling Stone | Ramblin' Man | Time to Move On
+Beast of Burden | Ramblin' Man | Time to Move On
 :---|:---:|---:
 Mick | Duane | Tom
-Stones | Brothers Allmann | Earl
+The Rolling | Brothers Allmann | Earl
-Rollin' w/ Jagger | Band with Gregg | Heartbreakers - Petty's
+Jagge & Keith Stones  | Band.
+And Gregg | Heartbreakers.
+Petty's
 💋 | 🍑 | 🎩🎸💘
 💨 | ♿ | 🌀